 So what works best for Thrip control?...

-Amblyseius Cucumeris: A wide range of Thrip species.
+Amblyseius Cucumeris: Attacks a wide variety of Immature Thrip species.
 Western Flower Thrips, Chilli Thrips.
 Also preservative/low infestations Broad Mites, Cyclamen and Two-Spotted Spider Mites.

 Orius insidiosis aka Minute Pirate Bug: Attacks all stages of Thrips.